Using FastAPI to Run FastKafka Application

 When deploying a FastKafka application, the default approach is to

-utilize the fastkafka run
+utilize the fastkafka run CLI

 command.
 This command allows you to launch your FastKafka application as